UKCloud/documentation/articles/vmware/vmw-ref-vcd-10-1.md

 - Guest customisation is failing in the following:

-  - For existing VMs
+  - For existing VMs - Windows 2012, Windows 2012R2 and Windows 2016

-    - Windows 2012

-    - Windows 2012R2

-    - Windows 2016

-  - For new VMs
+  - For new VMs - Windows 2012, Windows 2012R2

-    - Windows 2012

-    - Windows 2012R2

   When setting a new administrator password and/or changing the IP address then forcing re-customisation at power-on, the settings are ignored.

-  The workaround is to request the default password of the templates, if they're from the UKCloud catalog.
-Then you'll need to manually run sysprep and set the IP and hostname.
+  The workaround is to deploy the template, but before powering on, change the VM type to Windows 2016.
+Power on using Force Customization.

 ### Known issues in the UKCloud Portal